Pskov Land

-The Pskov Land (Псковская земля) was a historical region in the north-west of the medieval Russia centred around the city of Pskov.
+The Pskov Land (Псковская земля) was a historical region in the north-west of medieval Russia centred around the city of Pskov.
 It was a vassal state of various Rus' states and had a measure of independence as Pskov Republic before being annexed by the Grand Duchy of Moscow.
 It had an important role in the trade and conflicts between Russia and its western neighbours.

 Geography

 Pskov is situated on the southern shore of the Lake Peipus, to the east of Livonia, and to the west of Novgorod.
 In the 13th century, the Principality of Pskov was a narrow strip of land along the eastern Narva River and Peipus, bordered to the south by the Velikaya River basin.
 The division between Livonia and Pskov was made up by an area of water bodies and poorly settled areas.

 History

 Early history

 The town of Pskov was founded in the late 9th century by the Rus'.
 Olga of Kiev, the wife of Igor of Kiev, was born in Pskov.
 In 1065–67, Vseslav attacked Pskov and Novgorod, then was captured by Iziaslav I of Kiev and his two brothers and imprisoned in Kiev.